 - Cardiovascular medications

 The medical conditions that require some of these medications can themselves lead to depression.
 In addition, people with depression are more prone to certain medical conditions that require treatment.
-So, do certain medicines cause depression, or are people with depression more apt to take certain medicines?
+So, do certain medications cause depression, or are people with depression more apt to take certain medications?
 The relationship is not always clear.
 Here are some other things that may also contribute to depression: